philsaino/jamf-mdm-profile-generator/README.md

 4. Use the downloaded file to enroll your macOS device into Jamf MDM.

+## How to Retrieve the MDM Invitation ID in Jamf

+The MDM Invitation ID is a unique token associated with your Jamf enrollment invitation.
+To find it:

+1. Log in to your Jamf Pro Admin Dashboard.

+2. Navigate to **Computers** > **Enrollment Invitations**.

+3. Select the relevant invitation or create a new one.

+4. The Invitation ID is visible in the invitation details.

+5. Copy this Invitation ID to use in the profile generator form.

+If you do not see this, refer to your Jamf Pro documentation or administrator, as the location may vary by Jamf Pro version.

 ## Tech Stack

 - HTML5 and CSS3 for layout and styling.